-Deploying Design Thinking Prototyping in Apps Development2018-10-25T15:04:10.000Z 2018-10-25T15:04:10.000Z Design thinking is helpful during apps development process to ensure proper UE and, consequently, the emanating advantages via encouraging continual user-friendly experience throughout the whole apps life process.
+Design Thinking Prototyping for Mobile App Development2018-10-25T15:04:10.000Z 2018-10-25T15:04:10.000Z Design thinking is helpful during the apps development process to ensure proper UX and, consequently, the emanating advantages via encouraging continual user-friendly experience throughout the whole app's lifecycle.

-Prototypes are required to study the concepts via presenting substantial demonstration model to the users as well as to the investors, so they would be able to respond to.
+Prototypes are required to study the concepts by presenting a substantial demonstration model to the users as well as to the investors, so they would be able to respond to.
 During the experimental model evaluation, you will have a chance to detect backlogs to be fixed.
 Besides, you will incorporate more clients and business leaders in an ongoing discussion about the most optimal features of the solution that has to be added, so the process of apps perfection is continued and productive.

-The advantage of prototyping over working on technical documentation is that when observing prototype, you can actually see how the application is functioning, so the connection between a concept and a product is tight enough to cooperate effectively.
+The advantage of prototyping over working on technical documentation is that when observing a prototype, you can see how the application is functioning, so the connection between a concept and a product is tight enough to cooperate effectively.
 In the case of studying technical specifications, you can make a theoretical assessment only, so even the most thoroughly calculated figures can fail in practical operation.

 Hold off on getting rid of prototype

 Certainly, you’d prefer to possess both opportunities: to design a prototype that is rough and ready enough to be presented to the users and investors for getting their opinions, and to have a capability of further processing it until the full-scale commercial product is generated.
-In any case, prototyping would be of use as you will score an advantage by getting more knowledge about the application potential under the condition of minimal investment in terms of finances and time.
+In any case, prototyping would be of use as you will score advantage by getting more knowledge about the application potential under the condition of minimal investment in terms of finances and time.
 Moreover, you are speeding up the procedure as the entire development process is uninterrupted because you don’t dispose of the prototype and start from square one.

-Using prototyping techniques for low-code development platforms up to generation
+Using prototyping techniques for low-code development platforms

 Lots of companies follow the iterative techniques in the app's development, for example, ADP, a firm specialized in payroll services.
 The sympathy-based concept of company’s solution creation consists of two steps: at first, the company’s experts study who their expected clients are, what their needs are and what products they want to deal with, secondly, the developers design functional prototype based on LCDP to distribute it among the users and get their opinions as fast as possible.
-Compass, one of the created apps, has shown excellent results being presented to about fifty thousand staff members around the globe, and soon ADP made it commercial and started providing it to the external users on a fee paid basis.
+Compass, one of the created apps, has shown excellent results being presented to about fifty thousand staff members around the globe, and soon ADP made it commercial and started providing it to the external users on a fee-paid basis.

 Joining quick prototype creation with the development and integration of company-level applications

-Since prototyping instruments are wide of use, especially for mock-up models, LCDP is a perfect tool for those companies that are seeking the best way to join the advantages of creating prototypes and double-quick distribution timing.
-When it comes to design thinking approach, LCDPs provide the developers with the possibility to build the operational prototypes at a high rate to be verified with the clients.
+Since prototyping instruments are full of use, especially for mock-up models, LCDP is a perfect tool for those companies that are seeking the best way to join the advantages of creating prototypes and double-quick distribution timing.
+When it comes to the design thinking approach, LCDPs provide the developers with the possibility to build the operational prototypes at a high rate to be verified with the clients.
 Due to the uninterrupted way of solution development up to obtaining the final product, the time spend for the apps generation is seriously reduced because the developers don’t dispose of the prototypes starting with a clean slate.